-- 7.1 The Council employs professionally qualified and experienced staff in senior positions with responsibility for making capital expenditure, borrowing and investment decisions. - 7.2 The key decision making officers within the Executive Team include Kieran Keane, Chief Executive Daniel Bates Director of Corporate Services and the Council's, Section 151 Officer Paul Thompson all of whom are qualified accountants with many years' experience.
-The Director for Economic Growth & Regeneration, Jason Syers is a qualified Chartered Surveyor and Town Planner with over 20 years' public and private sector experience of delivering complex development and regeneration projects in the UK and internationally. - 7.3 Underpinning the Executive Team are teams of experienced finance, property and legal professionals. - 7.4 Where the appropriate level of knowledge and skills required is not available in-house the Council will use external advisers and consultants that are specialists in their field.
+- 7.1 The Council employs professionally qualified and experienced staff in senior positions with responsibility for making capital expenditure, borrowing and investment decisions. - 7.2 The key decision-making officers within the Executive Team include Kieran Keane, Chief Executive and the Council's, Section 151 Officer Paul Thompson are qualified accountants with many years' experience.
+The Director for Economic Growth & Regeneration, Jason Syers is a qualified Chartered Surveyor and Town Planner with over 20 years' public and

+- private sector experience of delivering complex development and regeneration projects in the UK and internationally. - 7.3 Underpinning the Executive Team are teams of experienced finance, property and legal professionals. - 7.4 Where the appropriate level of knowledge and skills required is not available in-house the Council will use external advisers and consultants that are specialists in their field.
 The Council currently uses Link Asset Services, Treasury solutions as treasury management advisors.
-In respect of its commercial property investment sector specialists Carigiet Cowen have been engaged to supplement the experience of internal staff.